-The churches challenging the Provincial Health Orders assert that they have gone to extraordinary lengths to comply with extensive health guidelines, including limiting attendance to no more than 50 persons, pre-registering attendees, rearranging seating to ensure physical distancing, providing hand sanitizer and masks, and enhancing cleaning and sanitizing procedures.
+The churches challenging the Provincial Health Orders assert that they have gone to extraordinary lengths to comply with extensive health guidelines, including limiting attendance, pre-registering attendees, rearranging seating to ensure physical distancing, providing hand sanitizer and masks, and enhancing cleaning and sanitizing procedures.

 Some of these churches’ members cannot access online services, and for many in these faith communities, gathering in-person is essential to their spiritual and emotional health.
 Affidavits have been filed attesting to the negative effect prohibiting in-person gatherings has had on individuals, including loneliness, depression, anxiety and fear.
 Although support groups are permitted to meet, Dr. Henry’s Orders prohibit faith communities from gathering for any “worship or other religious service”.

 To justify its prohibition on in-person worship, the BC government cited 180 purported Covid cases “associated with” “religious settings” in the province.
 To date, there have been over 80,000 Covid cases in BC.

 The BC government allows hundreds of people to gather at any given moment in a single big box store.
 Liquor stores and marijuana stores remain open.
 The government allows residents to gather in groupings of six at a table in bars and restaurants.
 But to members of the faith community, Dr. Henry has stated “Do not attend a service at a church, synagogue, mosque, gurdwara, temple, or other places of worship.”